ghost-goblin/CySA/part3.md

 ## Log review
 - Event logs
+   1. Application
+   2. Security
+   3. System
+   4. Setup
+   5. Forwarded Events
 - Syslog
+   + A protocol enabling different appliances and software to transmit logs or event records to a central server
+   + Port 514 (UDP) over TCP/IP, i.e. `10.1.0.248:514` (newer implemetations can use TLS 1.3)
 - Firewall logs
    + **ACL**s are processed from __top-to-bottom__ with the most specific rules on top
      1. Block incoming requests from internal or private, loopback and multicast IP addresses